-February 12, 2024, staff will release a Pre-Application Interest Form which constitutes the first phase of the application process.
+February 16, 2024, staff will release a Pre-Application Interest Form which constitutes the first phase of the application process.
 Prospective Applicants, comprised of a Lead Applicant and/or Co-Applicant(s), are required to complete the Form to indicate their intent to apply to the program and gain access to Submittable, an online application platform.
-Completed Forms will be accepted on a rolling basis from February 12, 2024 - May 6, 2024.
-Completing the Form also allows prospective Applicants to provide a broad overview of their proposed project, contact information, and estimated budget.
-APGP staff strongly encourage Applicants to fill out the form as soon as they are able.
+Completed Forms will be accepted on a rolling basis from February 16, 2024 - May 20, 2024.
+Completing the Form allows prospective Applicants to provide a broad overview of their proposed project, contact information, estimated budget, and request for Application Technical Assistance.
+APGP staff strongly encourage Applicants to fill out the form as soon as they are able and anticipate the form will take approximately 30 minutes to fill out.
+Pre-Application Interest Forms are not scored.

-PHASE 2: FULL APPLICATION
+PHASE 2: MAIN APPLICATION

-On February 12, 2024, staff will release the APGP Notice of Funding Availability (NOFA) and Pre-Application Interest Form which constitutes the first phase of the application process.
-The full application and application materials will be released via Submittable, an online application platform, to all prospective Applicants who completed the Pre-Application Interest Form.
-All application materials are due by 5:00 p.m.
-(PT), May 13, 2024.
-All applications and submitted materials are subject to the Public Records Act (Gov. Code, §
+The main application and application materials will be released via Submittable, an online application platform, to all prospective Applicants who completed the Phase 1: Pre-Application Interest Form.
+All application materials are due by 11:59p.m.
+(PT), June 3, 2024.
+All applications and submitted materials are subject to the Public Records Act (Gov. Code, § 7920.000 et seq.) requirements and certain information may be publicly disclosed pursuant to those requirements.

-7920.000 et seq.) requirements and certain information may be publicly disclosed pursuant to those requirements.
-ICARP will post a summary of all applications received prior to funding decisions.
+Below is a summary of the Main Application components to be submitted on Submittable:

-Below is a summary of the Full Application components to be submitted on Submittable:
+- Project Vision and Description Narrative - Community Need and Adaptive Capacity Narrative - Co-Benefits Narrative - Community Partnership Narrative - Workplan containing clear timelines, discrete tasks, and detailed deliverables. - Budget containing sufficient detail, broken down by task and line item.

-- Project Vision and Description Narrative - Community Need and Adaptive Capacity Narrative - Co-Benefits Narrative - Community Partnership Narrative - Workplan containing clear timelines, discrete tasks, and detailed deliverables. - Budget containing sufficient detail, broken down by task and line item. - Letters of Support - One letter of support from each Co-Applicant on the project. - Up to five letters of support from the local, and/or regional communities, CBOs, elected officials, and appointed leaders.
+- Letters of Support - One letter of support from each Co-Applicant on the project. - Up to five letters of support from the local, and/or regional communities, CBOs, elected officials, and appointed leaders.
 These letters can include community partnership justification and approval, budget justification and approval, etc.